-Z.1 Calety mist ▲ DANGER During operation there are deadly hazards, with the possibility of death, severe injury or material damage.
+▲ DANGER During operation there are deadly hazards, with the possibility of death, severe injury or material damage.
 Do not open or touch the equipment during operation.
 Keep all covers and cabinet doors closed during operation.
 Touching the equipment is allowed during installation and commissioning for properly qualified persons only.
 During operation, drives may have uncovered live components, depending on their level of enclosure protection.
 Control and power connections may be live, even though the motor is not rotating.
 Drives may have hot surfaces during operation.
-Heat sink can reach temperatures above 80°C. A WARNING Electronic equipment is basically not failure-proof.
+Heat sink can reach temperatures above 80°C. ▲ WARNING Electronic equipment can fail.
 The user is responsible for ensuring that, in the event of a failure of the servo amplifier, the drive is set to a state that is safe for both machinery and personnel, for instance with the aid of a mechanical brake.
-Drives with servo amplifiers and EtherCAT expansion cards are remote-controlled machines.
+Drives with servo amplifiers and EtherCAT are remote-controlled machines.
 They can start to move at any time without previous warning.
 Take appropriate measures to ensure that the operating and service personnel is aware of this danger.
 Implement appropriate protective measures to ensure that any unintended start-up of the machines cannot result in dangerous situations for personnel or machinery.
 Software limit-switches are not a substitute for the hardware limit-switches in the machine.
 NOTICE Install the drive as described in the Installation Manual .
-The wiring for the analog setpoint input and the positioning interface, as shown in the wiring diagram in the Installation Manual , is not required.
 Never break any of the electrical connections to the drive while it is live.
-This action can result in destruction of the electronics NOTICE Do not connect the Ethernet line for the PC with the set up software to the Ether-CAT interface X5/X6.
+This can result in destruction of the electronics NOTICE Do not connect the Ethernet line for the PC with the set up software to the EtherCAT interface X5/X6.
 The set up Ethernet cable must be connected to the service interface on X11